CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 Fitting to a Weibull model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another very popular model for survival data is the Weibull model.
 In contrast the the Kaplan Meier estimator, this model is a *parametric model*, meaning it has a functional form with parameters that we are fitting the data to.
-(The Kaplan Meier estimator has no parameters to fit too).
+(The Kaplan Meier estimator has no parameters to fit to).
 Mathematically, the survival function looks like:

  ..math::  S(t) = \exp\left(-(\lambda t)^\rho\right),   \lambda >0, \rho > 0,